RTEMS/rtems-docs/c_user/semaphore_manager.rst

 semaphore.
 A simplified version of the``rtems_semaphore_release`` directive can be described as follows:

-.. sidebar:: Note

-    If no tasks are waiting on this semaphore then increment semaphore's count else assign semaphore to a waiting task return SUCCESSFUL.
+    If there sre no tasks are waiting on this semaphore then increment the semaphore's count else assign semaphore to a waiting task and return SUCCESSFUL.

 If this is the outermost release of a binary semaphore that uses priority inheritance or priority ceiling and the task does not currently hold any other